 If you would like to use the income-based scholarship – transportation option, please email us at FTCTransportation@sufs.org to let us know so we can advise you of next steps.
 To learn more about the transportation option, click here and visit the “What are my child’s options” item within the Florida Tax Credit Scholarship – Eligibility and Program Details section.

 Find an eligible school here.
 You can filter the list in a variety of ways to help you find ones that may interest you.
 If you see a school that interest you, please contact the school to learn more, including if they have available space for your child.

-If you need to transfer your child to another eligible, participating private school within Florida during the school year , please first make arrangements with your child’s current school to sign any remaining scholarship checks owed to them.
+If you need to transfer your child to another eligible, participating private school within Florida during the school year, please first make arrangements with your child’s current school regarding any payments owed to them.
 Depending on your student’s last day of the school, the school may be due an additional payment and it is your responsibility to ensure the check is signed.
 The school will need to submit an Exit Confirmation Form so that we can release your scholarship.
 You will then need to provide a copy of your child’s Award Letter to the new school so that they can submit a School Commitment Form for your child.

 - If a student is expelled three times, the student will not be able to transfer, and the student will lose the scholarship with no option to renew.